- A resident of Berkley since 2011.

 - Recipient of Elected Official Academy Level 1: Education Award.

-- A supporter of the Friends of the Berkley Public Library, the Friends of Berkley Parks and Recreation, and the Berkley Junior Women's Club, Berkley/Huntington Woods Youth Assistance, Tri-Community Coalition, among others.
+- A supporter of the Friends of the Berkley Public Library, the Friends of Berkley Parks and Recreation, the Berkley Junior Women's Club, Berkley/Huntington Woods Youth Assistance, Tri-Community Coalition, and the Berkley Education Foundation, among others.

 I grew up in Wheeling, West Virginia.
 After receiving my BS in Mathematics and Computer Science, I settled in Columbus, Ohio to complete my Masters in Computer Science.
 While there, I was president of WOOSE (We Oppose Ohio State airport Expansion).
 We successfully prevented the Ohio State University from allowing their airport to further encroach into the surrounding neighborhoods.